gchq/stroom-docs/HOWTOs/EventFeeds/Create Apache HTTPD Event Feed.md

 # **HOWTO - Apache HTTPD Event Feed**

-The following will take you though the process of creating an Event Feed in Stroom.
+The following will take you through the process of creating an Event Feed in Stroom.

-In this example, the logs are in a well defined, line based, text format so we will use a Data Splitter parser to transform the logs into simple record based XML and then a XSLT translation to normalise them into the Event schema.
+In this example, the logs are in a well-defined, line based, text format so we will use a Data Splitter parser to transform the logs into simple record-based XML and then a XSLT translation to normalise them into the Event schema.

 A separate document will describe the method of automating the storage of normalised events for this feed.
 Further, we will not Decorate these events.
 Again, Event Decoration is described in another document.